tomtom-international/commisery-action/docs/sdk-versioning.md

 $ gh workflow run sdkver.yml --field releaseType=rc
 ```

-This will create a new *tagged* GitHub Release with the `pre-release` flag enabled:
+This will create a new *tagged* GitHub release with the `pre-release` flag enabled:

 ```mermaid
 gitGraph